Aikiro42/Project-45/docs/Project 45/feedback.md

 - [ ] DefinitelyNotScythe: Been testing out the weapons, I agree with JamesonMdragon, the mechanics are incredibly fun and the sound / visual designs are great, but I'd say some hard limits need to be implemented on varying damage stats or at the very least tone the damage down quite a bit on the higher end guns.
 Right now a high end gun with a decent mod setup can completely outclass the end game mods from most of the big gun mods, shellguard, knightfall, FU, etc.

-  One of them was 1389731840 pixels, and another I found had a value so high it caused an overflow and would result in -237832423462138761... too much to show up on screen lmao
+  (Regarding wildcard mods) One of them was 1389731840 pixels, and another I found had a value so high it caused an overflow and would result in -237832423462138761... too much to show up on screen lmao

   In a similar line, I noticed it's easy to hit incredibly high damage numbers, casually hitting the thousands per hit range on a basic pistol I was messing with.
 I'm not sure what you want to aim for, I know you do have the "cheats and god items" tag but in the description you mentioned trying to balance around "endgame" with a notice that things may become overpowered.